 Ludwig Hefele

-Ludwig is a Munich based friend and peer of mine with whom I have been sharing endless practices together.
-Together we created a beginners Handstand Program called Creating Balance.
-Ludwigs first practice was and still is parkour, which he embodies beautifully.
+Ludwig is a Munich based friend and peer with whom I have been sharing endless practices together.
+Together we created a beginners Handstand Program called Creating Balance as well as a shared workshop called Falling Through Space.
+Ludwigs first practice was and still is parkour.
 On top of that he both practices and teaches various other disciplines like Handbalance and Strength&Mobility.
 Visit his work via Instagram.

 Jonathan Schmid

-Jonathan is a peer of mine with whom I’ve been sharing ideas with for some years now.
-Johnny inspires me with his calm and steady nature and his broad skillset.
-In his work – which he calls „Life Practice“ – he tries to incorporate bits and pieces from many different disciplines.
+Jonathan inspires me with his calm and steady nature and his broad skillset.
+In his work – which he calls „Life Practice“ – he incorporate bits and pieces from many different disciplines.
 You can view his work on his Website.
+Recently together with Daniel Peters he created a Movement Teacher Education which I wholeheartedly recommend if you wish to start teaching yourself.

 Lucia Toker